 - Knead play dough for several minutes or until it become smooth.

 - Next you can have some fun, make the play dough any color you want.
 Grab some food coloring and have some fun.
-The possibilities are endless, loads of fun, and if you’re toddler eats a little not to worry.
+The possibilities are endless, loads of fun, and if your toddler eats a little not to worry.

 - You can store this play dough for about two days in airtight container.
 Does not require refrigeration, and the best part it’s not toxic.

-Have you every made your own homemade play dough for the kids, or even for yourself.
+Have you ever made your own homemade play dough for the kids, or even for yourself.
 I love play dough it’s so much fun and such a wonderful way to spend time with your children.
 It’s always a good idea to keep a good eye on the kids while they make fun things using play dough.
-I know I said it was non-toxic, but it can still cause a nice mess smashed into your carpet or on your furniture
+I know I said it was non-toxic, but it can still cause a sweet mess smashed into your carpet or on your furniture